hyperledger/indy-hipe/text/ephemeral-challenge-protocol/README.md

 }
 ```

-`status` respresents the intent of the responding party, valid states of this field are `Accepted` and `Denied`
+`status` represents the intent of the responding party, valid states of this field are `Accepted` and `Denied`

 `response` the contents of the challenge response, see the challenge types section for more information.